 While in law school, Tamika interned at the Equal Employment Opportunity Commission’s New York District Office.
 She also was an associate Mulligan Editor on Fordham’s Moot Court Board and a member of Fordham’s Intellectual Property, Media & Entertainment Law Journal.

-Tamika was elected as Treasurer of the National Bar Association’s (“NBA”) Labor and Employment Law Section and to the NBA’s Women Lawyers Division Board for 2018-2019.
-She will also serve as a member of the NBA’s National Convention Committee and the NBA Region II Convention CLE Subcommittee for the NBA’s Annual Conference in New York City in 2019.
+Tamika served as Treasurer of the National Bar Association’s (“NBA”) Labor and Employment Law Section and as Co-Chair of the NBA’s Women Lawyers Division Award’s Breakfast Nomination’s Committee for 2018-2019.
+She also served as a member of the NBA’s National Convention Committee and the NBA Region II Convention CLE Subcommittee for the NBA’s Annual Conference in New York City in 2019.
+Tamika is currently Co-Chair of the NBA’s Annual Labor and Employment Conference.
 The National Bar Association is the nation’s oldest bar association of African-American attorneys, jurists and law students.

 Active in the local bar, Tamika was Vice President of the Amistad Long Island Black Bar Association from 2011-2013 and is currently the Chairperson of its CLE Committee.